-(2) For purposes of computing the percentages, the number of shares outstanding on April 13, 2018 was 39,628,835.
+(2) For purposes of computing the percentages, the number of shares outstanding on April 15, 2019 was 39,738,695.

-(3) Based upon information contained in a Schedule 13G/A filed with the SEC on February 7, 2018 by The Vanguard Group, Inc. ("VGI") with respect to the ownership of our common stock as of December 31, 2017, VGI beneficially owns 6,594,679 shares.
-VGI has the sole power to vote or to direct the vote of 103,575 shares and sole power to dispose of or to direct the disposition of 6,488,798 shares.
-Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of VGI, is the beneficial owner of 53,572 shares of our common stock outstanding as a result of its serving as investment manager of collective trust accounts.
-Vanguard Investments Australia, Ltd. ("VIA"), a wholly-owned subsidiary of VGI, is the beneficial owner of 102,312 shares of our common stock outstanding as a result of its serving as investment manager of Australian investment offerings.
+(3) Based upon information contained in a Schedule 13G/A filed with the SEC on January 31, 2019 by BlackRock, Inc. ("BlackRock") with respect to the ownership of our common stock as of December 31, 2018, BlackRock beneficially owns 6,899,902 shares.
+BlackRock has the sole power to vote or to direct the vote of 6,792,241 shares and sole power to dispose or to direct the disposition of 6,899,902 shares.

-- (4) Based upon information contained in a Schedule 13G/A filed with the SEC on January 17, 2018 by BlackRock, Inc. ("BlackRock") with respect to the ownership of our common stock as of December 31, 2017, BlackRock beneficially owns 6,049,454 shares.
-BlackRock has the sole power to vote or to direct the vote of 5,949,703 shares and sole power to dispose or to direct the disposition of 6,049,454 shares. - (5) Based upon information contained in a Schedule 13G/A filed with the SEC on February 1, 2018 by Vanguard Specialized Funds- Vanguard REIT Index ("Vanguard REIT") with respect to ownership of our common stock as of December 31, 2017, Vanguard REIT beneficially owns and has sole power to vote or to direct the vote over 2,663,792 shares. - (6) Includes 1,000 shares of common stock held by spouse in an individual retirement account. - (7) Includes shares purchasable by such individual upon exercise of outstanding options that are presently exercisable or will become exercisable within 60 days of April 13, 2018 as follows:
+- (4) Based upon information contained in a Schedule 13G/A filed with the SEC on February 11, 2019 by The Vanguard Group, Inc. ("Vanguard") with respect to the ownership of our common stock as of December 31, 2018, Vanguard beneficially owns 5,996,517 shares.
+Vanguard has the sole power to vote or to direct the vote of 74,313 shares and sole power to dispose of or to direct the disposition of 5,915,554 shares.
+Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of Vanguard, is the beneficial owner of 35,110 shares of our common stock outstanding as a result of its serving as investment manager of collective trust accounts.
+Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of Vanguard, is the beneficial owner of 85,056 shares of our common stock outstanding as a result of its serving as investment manager of Australian investment offerings. - (5) Based upon information contained in a Schedule 13G/A filed with the SEC on January 31, 2019 by Vanguard Specialized Funds- Vanguard Real Estate Index Fund ("Vanguard REIT") with respect to ownership of our common stock as of December 31, 2018, Vanguard REIT beneficially owns and has sole power to vote or to direct the vote over 1,886,542 shares. - (6) Includes 1,000 shares of common stock held by spouse in an individual retirement account. - (7) Includes shares purchasable by such individual upon exercise of outstanding options that are presently exercisable or will become exercisable within 60 days of April 15, 2019 as follows:

-Exercisable

-Director and Director Nominees: Outstanding Options
+Director and Director Nominees: Exercisable Outstanding Options

 James J. Pieczynski 15,000

 Devra G. Shapiro 5,000